Hosted Payment Pages are no longer available

 pspReference numbers.
 In the case of multiple partial payments, you receive multiple

 Close an order

 After the full order amount is paid, you receive a

-ORDER_CLOSED notification.
-This notification has the same
+ORDER_CLOSED webhook event.
+This event has the same

 pspReference as you received in the

-ORDER_OPENED notification.
+ORDER_OPENED event.
 The

-success value for this notification is true.
+success value for this event is true.

 It is also possible that the last payment is refused or the browser is closed before the total order amount is paid.
 In this case, the order expires when the